-Do you ever find it difficult to figure out how to translate what you read in Scripture into the modern world of denominationalism?
+Do you find it difficult to translate what you read in Scripture into modern Christendom filled with denominations?

-I think that process—I refer to the process as "separating what is from what should be"—is one of the hardest things about being a Christian today.
+I think this process—I refer to the process as “separating what is from what should be”—is one of the most challenging aspects of being a Christian today.